Why Software Providers Should Educate Consumers

 TL;DR

 When HubSpot coined the three simple stages of inbound marketing, "attract, engage, and delight," they essentially cracked the new code of doing business.
-Inbound puts traditional marketing techniques by the wayside.
-Instead, it provides an engaging and informative strategy--- for the consumer from the beginning of the sales cycle to the end.
+Inbound marketing is a business methodology that attracts customers by creating valuable content and experiences tailored to them.
+Instead of traditional marketing techniques, inbound marketing provides an engaging and informative strategy for the consumer from the beginning of the sales cycle to the end.
 For those unfamiliar with the strategy, it can seem daunting and, quite frankly, overwhelming.
 Also, some businesses don't believe it's right for them, but the truth is that inbound marketing can be applied to any business, even those that are extremely niche.
 Knowing and understanding the basic concepts of inbound will show just how important the strategies are to success and competitiveness in today's marketplace.
 Emphasizing engagement and content is what will drive that success.

 New call-to-action